 - 1. Before the start of a unit of study, the student must meet the prior knowledge requirements for that unit of study.
 The prior knowledge requirements can be found in the Osiris education catalogue. - 2.
-When starting a minor, the student must have amassed at least 90 EC (6 modules) from the B1 and B2 programmes of the bachelor's programme in Chemical Science and Engineering. - 3.
-For students wishing to start the final bachelor's assignment in the fourth quarter and belonging to the 2012-2013 and earlier cohorts, who have not been transferred to the 2013/2014 programme (or later), the following conditions apply: - the student has passed the propaedeutic exam and has completed all exam components, adding up to 60 EC, in the B1 phase; - the student has failed to pass no more than 1 course in the entire B2 programme and in the B3 programme up to and including the second guarter, and has completed no more than 2 courses with a 5, which must meet the criteria for compensated 5s as specified in the rules and guidelines of the Chemical Science and Engineering Board of examiners; - at the time of application, the courses from the third quarter of the B3 programme have not yet been completed with a passing grade, but they have been completed. - 4.
-For students from the 2013/2014 cohort and later, and students from earlier cohorts who were transferred to the 2013/2014 or later programmes who wish to begin the final bachelor's assignment in the fourth quarter, the following conditions apply: - The student has completed all exam components, totalling 60 EC, in the B1 phase; - The student is yet to complete no more than 2 modules in the B2 and B3 programmes, excluding the final bachelor's assignment, but including the module that must be completed in the guarter prior to the final bachelor's assignment. - The Board of Examiners is authorised to grant exemptions from the conditions stated in paragraphs 2,3 and 4 of this article, in the event that the strict application of the conditions included therein would entail an unjustifiable delay in the studies of the student in question.
-To this end, the student must submit a request to the Board of Examiners.
+When starting a minor, the student must have amassed at least 90 EC from the B1 and B2 programmes of the bachelor's programme in Chemical Science and Engineering. - 3.
+For students wishing to start the final bachelor's assignment in the fourth quarter and belonging to the 2012-2013 and earlier cohorts, who have not been transferred to the 2013/2014 programme (or later), the following conditions apply: - the student has passed the propaedeutic exam and has completed all exam components, adding up to 60 EC, in the B1 phase; - the student has failed no more than 1 study unit in the entire B2 programme and in the B3 programme up to and including the second quarter; - the student has completed no more than 2 study units with a 5, which meet the criteria for compensated 5s as specified in the rules and guidelines of the Chemical Science and Engineering Examination board; - at the time of application, the study units from the third quarter of the B3 programme have not yet been completed with a passing grade, but they have been completed. - 4.
+For students from the 2013/2014 cohort and later, and students from earlier cohorts who were transferred to the 2013/2014 or later programmes who wish to begin the final bachelor's assignment in the fourth quarter, the following conditions apply: - 1.
+The student has completed all exam components, totalling 60 EC, in the B1 phase; - 2.
+The student is yet to complete no more than 30 EC in the B2 and B3 programmes, excluding the final bachelor's assignment, but including the module that must be completed in the quarter prior to the final bachelor's assignment. - 5.
+The Examination board is authorised to grant exemptions from the conditions stated in paragraphs 2,3 and 4 of this article, in the event that the strict application of the conditions included therein would entail an unjustifiable delay in the studies of the student in question.
+To this end, the student must submit a request to the Examination board. - 6.
+Students who can demonstrate that they already acquired competences that are comparable in content, size and level to one or more study units or parts thereof, e.g. on account of exams or final examinations in the higher education domain passed earlier, or knowledge or skills acquired outside the higher education domain, can make a request to the Examination board to be exempted for the respective study units.
+The total study load of exemptions for a student cannot exceed 60 EC for the entire bachelor programme.